Toloka/docs/en/api/concepts/get-one-bonus.md

 Comments that are only visible to the requester. ||
 || **public_title** | **object**

 The subject of the message for the Toloker.
 You can enter it in multiple languages (the message will be sent in the Toloker's language).
-Format: "`"<language RU/EN/TR/ID/FR>": "<title text>"`. ||
+Format: `"<language RU/EN/TR/ID/FR>": "<title text>"`. ||
 || **public_message** | **object**

 Message text for the Toloker.
 You can enter it in multiple languages (the message will be sent in the Toloker's language).
 Format: `"<language RU/EN/TR/ID/FR>": "<message text>"`. ||